bdurand/lumberjack/README.md

 The logger has hooks for devices that support buffering to increase performance by batching physical writes.
 Log entries are not guaranteed to be written until the Lumberjack::Logger#flush method is called.

-You can use the <tt>:flush_seconds</tt> option on the logger to periodically flush the log.
+You can use the `:flush_seconds` option on the logger to periodically flush the log.
 This is usually a good idea so you can more easily debug hung processes.
 Without periodic flushing, a process that hangs may never write anything to the log because the messages are sitting in a buffer.
 By turning on periodic flushing, the logged messages will be written which can greatly aid in debugging the problem.

 The built in stream based logging devices use an internal buffer.
-The size of the buffer (in bytes) can be set with the <tt>:buffer_size</tt> options when initializing a logger.
+The size of the buffer (in bytes) can be set with the `:buffer_size` options when initializing a logger.
 The default behavior is to not to buffer.

 ```ruby
   # Set buffer to flush after 8K has been written to the log.